AZDOPS/AzDM/documentation/jsonFileLayout.md

 ## projectName.pipelines.json

-Structure location: root/projectName/pipelines/
+- Structure location: root/projectName/pipelines/
-Name: projectName.pipelines.json
+- Name: projectName.pipelines.json
-Note: Capitalization of the file name and the path _must_ be the same.
+- Note: Capitalization of the file name and the path _must_ be the same.
-Note: I have implemented some place holder functionality in order to set defaults easier.
-Please see [pipelines](pipelines.md) for details

 ```json
 {